 My personal approach to Getting S*** Done is simple, even minimal.
 It requires very little planning, prevents over-thinking, and is driven by eliminating rather than adding.
 I follow the lead of Charlie Munger, the right-hand man of famed investor Warren Buffet.
-Munger is a proponent of ‘inversion’ – a strategy that looks at problems in reverse, focusing on minimising the negatives instead of maximising the positives.
+Munger is a proponent of ‘inversion’ – a strategy that looks at problems in reverse, focusing on minimizing the negatives instead of maximizing the positives.

 It works because avoiding stupidity is easier than seeking brilliance.

 “It is remarkable how much long-term advantage people like us have gotten by trying to be consistently not stupid, instead of trying to be very intelligent.” – Charlie Munger